wildonion/uniXerr/server/skeleton/microservices/coiniXerr/README.md

-💰 uniXerr Cryptocurrency Coin, CRC20 and CRC21 Smart Contract to Mint NFT and FT for Digital Assests inside uniXerr Protocol based on Actor Design Pattern on top of coiniXerr Blockchain Network
+💰 An based Actor Design Patter for nuniXerr Cryptocurrency Coin, CRC20 and CRC21 Smart Contract; to Mint NFT and FT for Digital Assests inside uniXerr Protocol on top of coiniXerr Blockchain Network

 # Development Setup